 The largest dam in the world is the Three Gorges Dam in China.
-The Three Gorges stretches across the major Yangtze River and is a whopping 1.4 miles wide and 630 feet tall.
-The dam can hold back over five trillion gallons of water total.
+The Three Gorges Dam stretches across the Yangtze River and is a whopping 1.4 miles wide and 630 feet tall.
+The dam can hold back more than five trillion gallons of water.

-The Three Gorges Dam gets its name from the three gorges at the foot of the Wu Shan Mountains, which is nearby.
-The project itself has always been shrouded in controversy when its construction in 1992 displaced 1.13 million people that were living in the 244 square miles subsequently flooded by the dam.
-The floodwaters also flooded entire towns, farmland and even historical sites.
-Not only that, but the sheer weight of the water has been reportedly eroding the shores of the river.
+The Three Gorges Dam gets its name from the three gorges at the foot of the nearby Wu Shan Mountains.
+The project itself has always been shrouded in controversy when its construction in 1992 displaced 1.13 million people that were living in the 244 square miles that was subsequently flooded by the dam.
+The floodwaters flooded entire towns, farmland and even historical sites.
+Not only that, but the sheer weight of the water has reportedly been eroding the shores of the river.

 Landslides and toxic buildup are cited as growing concerns around the dam, but the government and industry say it’s necessary to support growing energy demands in China.
 Deadly flooding on the Yangtze River is also controlled by the dam.
-In fact, during the 2010 typhoon that struck the area, the Three Gorges Dam withstood 18,492,043 gallons of water per second.
+During the 2010 typhoon that struck the area, the Three Gorges Dam withstood 18,492,043 gallons of water per second.